Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 When I talk with fellow developers within various teams at work or JS community in general, about building SPA's and incorporating type system within their code base (like TypeScript 💙), very often I get responses like:

-- "WHY DO WE NEED TYPES?"
+- "WHY DO WE NEED TYPES?" 🤒
-- "WE DONT WANNA LEARN ANOTHER LANGUAGE!"
+- "WE DON'T WANNA LEARN ANOTHER LANGUAGE!" 🤨
-- "I DON'T WANNA GET ANOTHER COFFEESCRIPT COFFIN!"
+- "I DON'T WANNA GET INTO ANOTHER ☕️ ⚰️ CoffeeScript COFFIN!"
-- "TYPES ARE FOR JAVA DEVS!"
+- "TYPES ARE FOR JAVA DEVS!" 🤪
 - etc...

 Ugh 😳...